 Proud recipient of Hawaii Business Magazine’s “Hawaii’s Best Places to Work,” the nonprofit Hawaiian Humane Society has these positions available.
 The organization has a staff of 75 professionals and experts in their field and more than 600 regular volunteers.
 All positions require a passion for animals and people, compassionate public service, excellent communications and computer skills, high-performance efficiency, a clean driving record and no limitations in working with animals.
 No phone calls and must be available for in-person interview.

-Animal Caregiver – Part Time & Full Time
+Animal Caregiver – Part Time

 An energetic individual needed for physically rigorous work caring, cleaning and feeding all types of animals.
 Must be able to work outdoors and lift and carry 50 pounds.
 Must have no limitations in handling or working with all animals.
 Requires flexible schedule including weekends and holidays.
 Email your resume to firstname.lastname@example.org.